 Now fully recovered from the knee injury, the Chargers are hopeful that Allen can revert to the form he showed back in 2015.
 It was then that he racked up 67 catches in just 7 1/2 games, tied for third in NFL history at the mid-point of a season.
 His season-todate included a 15-catch performance in the season opener against Detroit, tying the franchise single-game mark.
 Two weeks later, he caught a dozen passes, including two touchdowns, in a game at Minnesota.
 Three weeks later, he caught 14 passes at Green Bay’s Lambeau Field to become the first player in NFL history with at least 12 catches in three of his team’s first six games of a season.

-Allen finished the season with 67 catches, 725 yards and four scores and even though he played less than half a season, teammates paid tribute to Allen by choosing him as the team’s offensive player of the year.
+Allen finished the 2015 season with 67 catches, 725 yards and four scores.
+Even though he played less than half the season, teammates selected him as the squad’s offensive player of the year.

 Allen’s breakthrough season in 2015 didn’t come as a surprise to those close to the young wide receiver.
-After an inconsistent 2014, Allen made a commitment to improve his overall conditioning.
+After an inconsistent 2014, Allen made a commitment to improving his overall conditioning.
 He completely revised his diet and improved his training methods.
-Allen also likes to wear a heavy sweatshirt under his pads when he practices because when he removes it on game days, he feels lighter and faster.
+He even started to wear a heavy sweatshirt under his pads when he practiced, so he felt lighter and faster on game days.

 A third-round draft pick in 2013, Allen took the NFL by storm that season, earning NFL Rookie of the Year and NFL Offensive Rookie of the Year honors from multiple organizations.
 In his second season, Allen had another outstanding year, leading the team with 77 catches, good for 783 yards and four scores.